lewinschmitt/lewinschmitt.github.io/docs/index.md

     alt: "An abstract illustration of the world and digital overlays"
     title: "What I study"
     excerpt: "My research interests lie at the intersection of global governance and AI ethics, with a special focus on EU foreign policy.
-    My PhD supervisor is Jacint Jordana."
+    My PhD supervisor is [Jacint Jordana](https://scholar.google.com/citations?user=IQLfIgMAAAAJ&hl=en){:target="_blank"}."
     url: "#publications"
     btn_label: "Publications"
     btn_class: "btn--primary"
   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/code.jpg
     alt: "A picture of code"
     title: "How I do it"
-    excerpt: "I'm generally a mixed methods researcher.
-From a methodological point of view, I am curious about the use of computational methods in IR and political science.
+    excerpt: "Mixed methods researcher here.
+From a methodological point of view, I'm curious about the use of computational methods in IR and political science.
 In particular, I enjoy learning more about text mining, NPL and machine learning techniques."
   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/profilepic.jpg
     alt: "A picture of myself"
     title: "What else I do"